mrossini-ethz/parseq/README.md

 ```
 which will return the list `(foo bar)` as well as `T` for success.
 If the parse is not successful, `NIL` is returned.
-The first argument is a named nonterminal defined through `defrule`.
+The first argument is a nonterminal symbol defined through `defrule`.
 The second argument is the sequence that should be parsed.

 This concludes the basic usage of the package.
 Almost everything is done through `defrule` and `parseq`.
 There are some extra arguments, however, that are explained below.

 ## Terminals
-Terminals are the objects that the parse rules finally expand into.
+Terminals are the objects that actually appear in the parsed sequence.
+The following types are item classes:

  * `symbol` stands for any lisp symbol
  * `form` matches literally everything